matbryan52/microscopy-images-qem/slides.md

 <!-- _class: columns2 -->
 ## Colourmaps

 Colourmaps are critical to how we interpret visual data.
-It is important that a features we see are from the data and not the map.
+It is important that features we see are from the data and not the map.

-> Some colourmaps are **perceptually uniform** - a $\Delta$ in the data is perceived as the same *visual* $\Delta$ to our eyes, across the whole range of the colourmap.
+> Some colourmaps are made to be **perceptually uniform** - a $\Delta$ in the data is perceived as the same *visual* $\Delta$ to our eyes, across the whole range of the colourmap.

-Non-uniform colourmaps can create visual boundaries which do not exist in the data, or hide real boundaries
+Non-uniform colourmaps can create visual features which do not exist, or hide real information.

-<iframe src="http://localhost:9091/colour-uniformity" width="600" height="575" frameBorder="0"></iframe>
+<iframe src="http://localhost:9091/colour-uniformity" width="600" height="650" frameBorder="0"></iframe>

 ---
 <!-- _header: 'Image: Tescan / CEA' -->